SeoBuAs/CIFAR-10-federated-learning/README.md

 test_dataset class counts: Counter({3: 1000, 8: 1000, 0: 1000, 6: 1000, 1: 1000, 9: 1000, 5: 1000, 7: 1000, 4: 1000, 2: 1000})

 -> We can check Class Imbalance Problem.
+We tried to use focal-loss or weightening on small amount data.
+But, it wasn't work.

 ## My Notion